 Managers investigated incidents thoroughly.
-Patients and their families were involved in investigations; when things went wrong, staff apologised and gave patients honest information.
-We reviewed information from an incident where staff error had led to a delay in treatment.
-An investigation had been completed and the patient and their family had been kept informed.
-Staff also sent flowers to the patient on their last treatment day.
+Patients and their families were involved in investigations.
+When things went wrong, staff apologised and gave patients honest information.
+We reviewed information from an incident where a secure storage cupboard had the key left in over the weekend in error.
+Although this was a low harm incident, action was taken to install a keypad locking system to prevent future occurrences.

-Staff received feedback from investigation of incidents, both internal and external to the service.
-In addition to "flash updates", staff told us that learning from incident investigation was shared at the Radiation Safety Committee, Safety and Quality Leadership Forum.
+Staff told us they received detailed feedback from the incidents they reported, and staff regularly discussed these in their team meetings.
+We saw staff discussed incidents and learning at the staff daily huddle.
+In addition to "flash updates", staff told us learning from incident investigation was shared at the Radiation Safety Committee, Safety and Quality Leadership Forum.

-In addition to this, recent incidents were also discussed at the morning huddle.
+In addition to this, incidents were also discussed at the morning huddle.
 This gave staff a chance to reflect and receive feedback from incidents.
+There was evidence that changes had been made because of feedback, for example changing from a key lock to a PIN pad lock mentioned above